A Streetcar Named Desire

 A Streetcar Named Desire features Blanche’s gradual descent into madness, which culminates in a mental breakdown.
 At first this madness is just an attempt to escape from her pain.
 But as the play progresses, Blanche’s carefully crafted image of herself comes crashing down to the extent that, by the play’s end, she can no longer distinguish between her fantasies and the world around her.

 This play presents two different sides of the US’s most enigmatic region.
 Blanche is defined by her upbringing in the small town of Laurel, Mississippi, while Stanley is a product of the inner-city at a time when the region was still heavily dependent on agriculture.
-And of course, this was still the era of racial segregation.
+And, this was still the era of racial segregation.

 Literary storm over lost Mockingbird companion